 You can join the curated or guided tour hosted by St+art.
 It takes place every Saturday from September to March from 10 am to 12:30 pm.
-Meeting Point is India Habitat Centre Gate No. 3.
+The meeting point is India Habitat Centre Gate No. 3.
 The tour costs Rs.
 700 per person.
 Here’s a link to book a tour.

 Opening Days and Timings

 It’s accessible 24X7 every day.
-That’s the charm of outdoor museum 🙂
+That’s the charm of outdoor museums 🙂

 Time Required/Duration of Visit